How to react when your colleague is burning out

 It took until 2003 for “burnout” to be classified as a syndrome by the World Health Organisation (WHO).
 In WHO’s 2019 update, burnout was described as:

 - Increased mental distance, or feelings of negativism or cynicism related to your job.

 Why does it happen?

-While it is the staff who suffer, the problem, according to WHO, Freudenberger and many experts, is that burnout is mainly caused by organisations and management.
+While it is the staff who suffer, the problem, according to WHO, Freudenberger, and many experts, is that burnout is mainly caused by organizations and management.
 It comes from “chronic workplace stress that has not been successfully managed”, states WHO.
 Meanwhile Christina Maslach and Michael P Leiter, in their research on burnout published in the journal World Psychiatry, point the finger at “too much work, long working hours, chronic staff shortages, an aggressive administrative environment, and lack of support from management.
 Poor relationships with management and supervisors have also been identified as related to burnout.”

 Poor management serves neither staff nor the company.
 Work-related stress, which affects 600,000 in the UK, costs companies more than £5 million a year, according to the Health & Safety Executive (HSE).
 Sufferers take an average of 21 sick days off a year and work-related stress, anxiety and depression accounts for 54% of the days lost to illness.

 What you can do if you’re a manager

 What can you do if a colleague displays signs of burnout?
 Due to the fact that an organizational or management issue often causes employee burnout, it is easier to help if you are in a position to instigate effective changes at management level.
 Consider, perhaps, gathering staff together to say there is a problem, going to HR, or consulting a union if there is one.